mccanne/baseball/README.md

 You will need:
 * the Sean Lahman data set from 2019 in CSV format,
 * the `zq` CLI tool mentioned above, and
-* `cj` the simple tool in this repo for converting CSV to JSON.
+* `cz` the simple tool in this repo for converting CSV to ZNG.

 First, install zq.
 You can download a
 [pre-built binary from Brim](https://www.brimsecurity.com/download/), or